Where Some Ideas Are Stranger Than Others...

 There are few art forms as universal or as stubbornly persistent as that of dance, except possibly oral poetry and storytelling, which some scholars believe actually developed from dance chants.
 It seems that we humans are willing to put up with quite a lot, but dance is one of those things we won't give up.
-There have been various attempts to ban dancing or at least certain dances, but people have always managed to find ways to get around the rules, dancing in secret if all else failed.
-Indigenous people in Canda often had to use such tactics between 1884 and 1951, a period during which the Indian Act was amended to ban the potlatch and eventually all other traditional dances and ceremonies.
+There have been various attempts to ban dancing or at least certain dances, but people have always managed to find ways to get around the rules, dancing in secret in bare feet if all else failed.
+Indigenous people in the land currently called canada often had to use such tactics between 1884 and 1951, a period during which the indian act was amended to ban "the potlatch" and eventually all other traditional dances and ceremonies.
 Try to imagine what it would be like if dancing at a wedding was actually a legal offense, for which you could serve jail time and/or pay crippling fines.
 Resist the temptation to try to relate this to the 1980s film Footloose, because that was a relatively benign situation in comparison.
 The fines and jail time were often designed to ruin a family, and made it all the easier to kidnap any children and imprison them in residential schools.

 There are many kinds of stories that can be told through dance, from teaching stories and personal stories, to epics that explain the history of a particular group of people.
 As you might expect, the mode of dancing and number of participants varies with the type of story and the culture of the people.
 A personal story is usually danced by one person alone, a teaching story may be danced by several people who effectively play its cast of characters.
-Certain types of ceremonial dances, such as the highly misunderstood (and misrepresented) Plains rain dance, were participated in by everyone in the community in some way because they dealt with a subject of concern to everyone.
+Certain types of ceremonial dances, such as the highly misunderstood and misrepresented plains rain dance, were participated in by everyone in the community in some way because they dealt with a subject of concern to everyone.
 I suspect they still are, though if that isn't widely heard outside of the communities where they are held, that is only to be expected.
 These aren't entertainment events.
 In fact, that is well worth emphasizing.
 Dance in the context of ceremony is not there for your entertainment, even if visitors who are not dancing or helping are welcome.
 That means, among other things, no cameras and no recorders without explicit permission.

-Métis traditional dance, like Métis themselves (and trust me, I know this being Métis myself) is not always considered "Indigenous," when people who are not Indigenous are trying to make sense of what they are seeing.
+Métis traditional dance, like Métis themselves is not always considered "Indigenous," when people who are not Indigenous are trying to make sense of what they are seeing.
 Celtic jigs are Indigenous to ireland and scotland, and since then they have been adopted and adapted by Indigenous communities in north america, especially the Red River Métis.
-In the case of the Métis ones, the fiddle music, jigs, and square dances are far from slavish imitations of their Irish and Scottish contributors.
+In the case of the Métis adaptations, the fiddle music, jigs, and square dances are far from slavish imitations of their irish and scottish inspirations.
 Every melody tells a specific story, and the music is often in two sections.
 During the higher section the dancers perform their most elaborate and rapid steps, competing with each other in virtuosity.
-You could even argue that the fiddle really has replaced the drum in Métis music, because it is played with a distinctive bouncing rhythm.
+You could even argue that the fiddle has replaced the drum in some Métis music, because it is played with a distinctive bouncing rhythm.
 And quite unlike non-Métis jigging music, the tempo and rhythm of the same song can vary by community.
-The odd time you hear a jig being played that sounds pretty much like an Irish or Scottish original, watch out for the lyrics, they'll tyoically be quite different, and not just because they may not be sung in english.
+The odd time you hear a jig being played that sounds pretty much like an irish or scottish original, watch out for the lyrics, they'll typically be quite different, and not just because they may not be sung in english.

 Having said all this, it probably doesn't seem at all clear why traditional dances should ever have been banned.
 In fact, I've already mentioned why they were banned: they tell stories, they teach, and they are part of ceremonies.
 The dances are powerful in and of themselves, carrying memory, history, and culture as they do.
-Not so long ago, it was an open and explicitly stated policy in Canada and the United States that every 'Indian' was to be remade, their own culture and identity erased and replaced by a 'more advanced' version of whatever was considered a 'white, christian, european" identity and permanent membership in the servant classes.
-So a logical step in this effort was disrupting and ending the teaching and transmission of 'Indian' cultures.
-Despite years of effort, millions of dollars, and far too many tragedies, the efforts to end the dancing and reprogram 'Indians' into pseudo-white people never worked.
+Not so long ago, it was an open and explicitly stated policy in the settler states called canada and the united states that every "indian" was to be remade, their own culture and identity erased and replaced by a "more advanced" version of whatever was considered a "white, christian, european" identity and permanent membership in the servant classes.
+So a logical step in this effort was disrupting and ending the teaching and transmission of Indigenous cultures.
+Despite years of effort, billions of dollars, and far too many tragedies, the efforts to end the dancing and reprogram "indians" into pseudo-white people never worked.